tpolischuk/jekyll-base/_posts/2019-10-23-favorite-documentation.markdown

 [https://reactjs.org/docs/](https://reactjs.org/docs/)

 It’s a hard reality that documentation quality is directly correlated to effort.
 I have had a great experience using the docs to pick up React recently.
 The layout is clean, easy to navigate, and up to date within a very volatile front-end world.
 Facebook, obviously, has the resources to support this type of quality documentation.
-Another great example of quality documentation is the Mozilla Developer Network, which is always a great go-to sources as a references for issues regarding web standards because they are remarkably thorough and accurate.
+Another great example of quality documentation is the Mozilla Developer Network, which is always a great resource as a reference for issues regarding web standards because they are remarkably thorough and accurate.

 [https://developer.mozilla.org/en-US/docs/Web/Reference](https://developer.mozilla.org/en-US/docs/Web/Reference)